-Word soon reached Delphi of the Persian army which was marching upon it; this prompted the elders of the town to once again take the unusual step of consulting the oracle on their own behalf.
+Word soon reached Delphi of the Persian army that was marching upon it, which prompted the elders of the town to once again take the unusual step of consulting the oracle on their own behalf.
 “What should we do with the riches that fill our treasuries?” they asked.
 “Should we attempt to transport them across the Gulf of Corinth?
 Or should we attempt to bury them at some secret site near Delphi?
 If the reports reaching us are true, there may not be time enough for either.”

 “Do nothing with these riches,” answered the oracle rather perfunctorily.
 “Trust to the god Apollo to protect them.
 I must flee up to the Corycian Cave — and I must do so now.
 The foremost oracle of the world cannot be allowed to fall into barbarian hands.”

 She made a disturbingly undignified sight as she scampered out of her temple.
 The head elder, watching her go, couldn’t help but compare this timid creature to the bolder oracles of legend.